Nursery and Early Years’ Education Security

 The sign should also be a size that is appropriate for the setting; we generally advise A3 externally and A4 internally.

-Read our comprehensive blog on GDPR compliance and CCTV signage here
+Read our leading article on GDPR compliance and CCTV signage.

 Are IP or Analogue cameras better in a nursery?